 Here are the top Canon camera model choices:

 You may have noticed that all DSLR camera models have dropped off the top cameras list.
-Canon is focusing on mirrorless models, they are outstanding performers, and it is time to move to the mirrorless line-up for all new camera purchases.
+Canon is focusing on mirrorless models, they are outstanding performers, DSLR lenses in the kit are adaptable, and it is time to move to the mirrorless line-up for all new camera purchases.

 The entire list of camera specifications is huge, and we provide a tool to help you compare cameras using this objective information.
-This info is certainly good and valuable differentiators exist there, but there is much more to the story.
-Just because one camera's specs are better than another does not mean that it is the better camera, especially not necessarily the better camera for you as there is more to the decision process than is revealed in the specs.
+This info is useful and valuable differentiators exist there, but there is much more to the story.
+Just because one camera's specs are better than another does not mean that it is the better camera, and especially not necessarily the better camera for you.
+There is more to the decision process than is revealed in the specs.

 Experience is extremely helpful in determining model differentiation, and this site's in-depth reviews tell the full story.
 However, reading all of them requires a lot of time.
 Thus, the relevant Canon camera recommendations featured here are intended to accelerate your decision-making process.